 - Teach your children about credit and how it works.
 Explain to them that a credit card is not "free money" and that what you pay for with it must be paid back with interest.
 Tell them paying minimum balances versus the full balance and about the consequences of using a credit card irresponsibly.

 - Be a role model and get financial counseling if you need help.
-Make smart financial choices when shopping; kids learn a great deal by observing their parents.
-New Yorkers can get free, one-on-one financial counseling at one of the City's nearly 30 Financial Empowerment Centers where they can help you reduce debt, understand your credit report, create a budget, improve your credit scores, open a bank account, and start saving for emergencies and the future.
-Call 311 to schedule an appointment near you, or visit nyc.gov/consumers for more information.
+Make smart financial choices when shopping; kids learn a great deal by observing adults.
+New Yorkers can get free, one-on-one financial counseling at one of the City's Financial Empowerment Centers, to help them reduce debt, build their savings, open a bank account, improve credit, and more.
+New Yorkers can book a free and confidential appointment with a professional financial counselor by calling 311, visiting nyc.gov/dca, or texting TalkMoney to 42033 (message and data rates may apply; check with your service provider).